Application observability

 In the context of modern application development, observability refers to the collection and analysis of this data to provide detailed information on the behavior of applications.
 It is essential to today’s dynamic architectures and multi-Cloud computing environments, enabling software engineering, IT, DevOps and SRE teams to collaborate in making quick decisions based on telemetry data.

-In order to unify the 3 dimensions of metrics, traces and logs, ServicePilot uses the five main types of monitoring to offer complete application observability:
+ServicePilot uses the 5 main types of monitoring to offer complete application observability:

 This type of monitoring simulates user paths using scripts or robots.
 It enables continuous testing of service availability, latency and functional behavior, independently of real traffic.